Code-Institute-Submissions/chart-covid19/TESTING.md

   width: fit-content;
 ```

-## Known Limitations
+## Known Limitations and Issues

+### Application Development

 - x-axis tick labels will begin to collide with more data so that there is not sufficient space to accommodate the label length.
 A future fix is to display the tick labels at an angle and reduce the font size
 - Rendering of the web page is slow
 - Responsive media query is designed for below and above 600 px threshold.
 Smaller than 425 px thresholds are not ideal for interacting and rendering the chart and map
 - The date displayed in the map title is dependent on the data source format type
-- CSS Grid is known to have subtle issues with responsiveness on older devices and browsers that require separate styling and HTML page development for those devices and browsers
+- CSS Grid is known to have subtle issues with responsiveness on older devices and browsers that require separate styling and HTML page development for those devices and browsers.
+An example is the text content of the header section is responsive.
+However, there is no space for the right padding for the text item on small screens.
+The workaround is to rotate the device to view the page in landscape.

+### Git

+- Unresolved Git rebase issue for feature-branch while learning to use git branch for this project.
+I researched the issue and found solutions but not comfortable attempting a fix without messing up the working codebase that is working.
+  CI Support was conulsted for assistance and receive the recommendation to submit the project without resolving the issue.
+  "So git rebase is a really advanced git feature, which can throw some real spanner in the works.
+In general I don't think it's something that's very recommended.
+The assessors will take a look at all branches and all commits so there's no worry there regarding your commit history"
+- Travis CI/CD is failing because of the unresolved Git rebase issue.
+The master branch is not affected.

 ## Integration Testing